KayJay7/my_diceware/README.md

 Each word adds adds 12.9 bits of entropy, so you would need 5 words to get around 64 bits of entropy, and 10 to get around 128 bits.
 The reccomended count is 6 words (77.5 bits), so it's set as default.
 Adding a couple of symbols in random places in the string (not between words, inside words) will make the password much more secure, even using just 4 words.
 Of course, this program will not generate 5 random numbers for every word, but just a single number between 0 and 7775.

-It's important to notice that the wordlist is not just any wordlist, the words were choosen to be "mor random", so you need to make sure you are using a good list.
+It's important to notice that the wordlist is not just any wordlist, the words were choosen to be "more random", so you need to make sure you are using a good list.
 The one provided with the algorithm and found (just for reference) in the "assets" directory is the original list from Reinhold, but there are others in different languages and from different authors.

 ## Why is this interesting?